 Recognizing and reducing hazards for residents at risk of suffering a fall, for example, is only possible when employees have the time and energy to notice facility surroundings.
 Other important preemptive care tasks like preventing self-neglect in high-risk residents, noticing signs of emotional or physical abuse, identifying financial exploitation, or averting an elopement are only feasible when staff are present and engaged.

-We invite you to consult with an experienced Kentucky nursing home abuse lawyer to learn more about raising the standards of accountability for long-term care facilities in our state.
+We invite you to consult with our team to learn more about raising the standards of accountability for long-term care facilities in our state.
 Our office further specializes in defending the rights of veterans who suffer abuse or neglect in U.S. Department of Veterans Affairs (VA) nursing homes.
 We offer free and confidential case evaluations for families exploring legal options after nursing home malpractice.